chrysante/csp/README.md

 ## Comparison to `std::visit(std::variant)`

-Attentive readers may have noticed that everything described above is very similar to `std::visit(std::variant)`.
-In fact, the implementation is very similar, and if `std::variant` solves your problems, it's probably best to stick to that.
+You may have noticed that everything described above is very similar to `std::visit(std::variant)`.
+The implementation is
+similar as well, and if `std::variant` solves your problems, it's probably best to stick to that.

-However, `std::variant` has drawbacks as well.
-The major one being, that it's completely unstructured.
+However, `std::variant` has a major drawback: It is completely unstructured.
 A `std::variant<Dog, Cat, Dolphin, ...>` is a flat list of all contained types.
 All you can do to meaningfully access the contained value, is `std::visit` or `std::get` and handle each type separately.
-With this library you always have an `Animal&` or `Animal*` and you can access the interface of the base class.
-Also you can define behaviours for base classes of subsets, like `Mammal` or `Fish`.
+With this library you always have an `Base&` or `Base*` and you can access the interface of the base class.
+Also you can define behaviours for base classes of subsets, like `Mammal` or `Fish` in the example above.

 ## Performance